gjmcn/atomic-agents-vis/docs/README.md

 To use a sprite sheet, preload it with `sprites` (e.g. `sprites: ['../images/big-cats.json']` ) and use a sprite name as the appropriate sprite option (e.g. `actorSprite: 'lion.png'`).

-?> Note: there are simple online tools for creating sprite sheets (e.g. [Free texture packer](https://free-tex-packer.com/app/)) and bitmap fonts (e.g. [SnowBamboo](https://snowb.org/)) that PixiJS can use.
+?> Note: [this repository](https://github.com/gjmcn/sprites) has some useful images and sprite sheets to get started.
+New sprite sheets can be created with free online tools such as [Free texture packer](https://free-tex-packer.com/app/).

 To create sprites from an individual image, preload the image with `sprites` (e.g. `sprites: ['../images/lion.png']`) and use the image's path as the appropriate sprite option (e.g. `actorSprite: '../images/lion.png'`).
 An image can be used without preloading it, but sprites that use the image will 'pop in' when the image loads.
 Images that are used for tiled sprites must be preloaded for the image-to-tile scale to be computed correctly.

 An actor with pointing/heading `0` faces the viewer's right, so images that will be used to indicate actors' pointings/headings should also face right.

-[This repository](https://github.com/gjmcn/sprites) has some useful images and sprite sheets.

 ### Shapes